With about 60 crews, our volunteers are responsible for running every aspect of the festival!

 The Cargo crew works out of the Fairmont Hotel.
 They transport instruments and stage equipment to and from the site with cargo vehicles as well as staff the lockup area at the Fairmont.
 Volunteers on this crew should be organized, attentive to detail and have the physical strength and endurance to move equipment.
 A valid driver’s license is required.

 This crew runs the festival’s Guest for a Day program.
 This program brings community groups to the site and provides guided tours, meals and transportation.
 Community Folk volunteers need considerable knowledge of the festival, good leadership skills and a desire to give something back to the community.
-Duties include giving a festival orientation to a group of people prior to the festival and hosting that group for a day at the festival (not all day, but off and on).
-This crew also supports a limited amount of year-round outreach activities.
+Duties include giving a festival orientation to a group of people prior to the festival and hosting that group for a day at the festival for the day.

 This small crew is responsible for providing information and messaging to our audience and introducing workshops and performers.
 If you are comfortable with a microphone and have strong public speaking skills, consider this volunteer opportunity.